engjellismaili/protocols-project/README.md

+The following commands were run on a Ubuntu 24.04 system, depending on your OS and version, commands might differ.

 The gas cost report can be found in the /test/ folder for each protocol.

 Commands to run when creating a new hardhat project (no need for directory already present in the repo):